DhirajSurvase/android_hardware_moto_mt6737/README.md

-HAL and helper libraries for Moto c plus..
+HAL and helper libraries for Moto C Plus